Frequently Asked Questions

 Do the dorms have cooking facilities?

-Each mod (what is a mod? see below) is equipped with a microwave.
+Each nest (what is a nest? see below) is equipped with a microwave.
 You may keep a single serve Keurig type coffee maker and/or a small refrigerator in your room.
 Beyond that, cooking is not allowed in the rooms.

-Hesston’s dorms are broken into smaller units called mods (for modular living units).
-Each mod consists of five to eight dorm rooms housing nine to fifteen students.
-The college appoints a resident assistant to lead each mod, to serve as a communication link between students and the resident director, to direct mod activities during the year, and to assist the administration in the enforcement of college policies.
-Your mod will become a core group of friends even if just for getting a pizza and watching a football game on a Sunday afternoon.
-Each mod has mod parents–a local, usually faculty or staff family that gets together with the mod on campus and supports students in various ways during the school year.
+Hesston’s dorms are broken into smaller units called nests.
+Each nest consists of 15 to 32 dorm rooms housing 30 to 60 students.
+The college appoints a community assistant, who is part of a team known as the lark leaders, to lead each nest, to serve as a communication link between students and the resident director, to direct nest activities during the year and to assist the administration in the enforcement of college policies.
+Your nest will become a core group of friends even if just for getting a pizza and watching a football game on a Sunday afternoon.

 Are the dorms coed?

-No. Men reside in Kauffman Court and certain sections of Erb Hall.
-Women reside in other, separate sections of Erb Hall.
-In addition Hesston College has established what we call “Open House Hours” during which men may visit the women’s dorms and women may visit the men’s dorms.
+No. Men reside in certain sections of Kauffman Court and Erb Hall.
+Women reside in other, separate sections of Kauffman Court and Erb Hall.
+In addition, Hesston College has established what we call “community hours” during which men may visit the women’s dorms and women may visit the men’s dorms.

 When do students move into the dorms?

-Students may move into the dorms on the Friday afternoon of Opening Weekend in mid to late August, though some (members of fall athletic teams, Bel Canto Singers, ministry assistants, aviation students, students participating in the Jump Start program, first-year international students) come earlier.
+Students may move into the dorms on the Friday afternoon of Opening Weekend in mid to late August, though some (members of fall athletic teams, Bel Canto Singers, theatre students, lark leaders, aviation students, first-year international students) come earlier.
 Students who begin their Hesston studies in spring term move into the dorms in early to mid January.

 Where are the laundry facilities?